blocvox/graymatter/README.md

 ScrambledBrains.GrayMatter
 ==========================
-High-performance, resolution-time wiring of event providers and listeners in Windsor-managed applications.
+High-performance listener-oriented wiring of event providers and listeners in Windsor-managed applications.

 Quick Start
 -----------